Jaffa riots (April 1936): Riots

 On 19 April, rumors spread in the Arab community that "many Arabs had been killed by Jews", and Arabs began to attack Jews in the streets of Jaffa.
 An Arab mob marched on the Jewish-owned Anglo-Palestine Bank.
 Members of the Palestine Police Force guarding the bank defended themselves by firing into the mob, killing two of the rioters.
 This incited the mob to "fury" and Jews began to be killed in the streets.

 Manuela Williams describes this as the "peak" event in a series of violent attacks leading up to the declaration of a general strike by the Arab Higher Committee.

 According to Aryeh Avneri, citing the History of the Haganah, the rioting broke out first among the migrant Haurani dockworkers in Jaffa Port.
 A mob of Arab men rampaged through the mixed Muslim, Christian and Jewish streets of Jaffa, killing and beating Jews and wrecking Jewish homes and businesses.

 11 people were reported dead in the first day's rioting.
 These included 2 Arabs "shot by British police in self-defense," and 9 Jews, with dozens of others wounded, "most of the Jewish injured bore knife wounds.
 The rioting went on for a total of 3 days, it was finally suppressed by British security forces.

 Impact

 Refugees

+The British destruction of over one hundred of buildings in the Old City of Jaffa—about a fifth of the Old City of Jaffa—created internally displaced Palestinian Arab refugees.

 The continuing threat of violence combined with the destruction of Jewish property and arson attacks that destroyed Jewish homes forced 12,000 Jews to flee Jaffa as refugees.
 9,500 were housed by the Tel Aviv municipality, imposing a heavy financial burden on the city.
 Seventy-five temporary shelters were created in schools, synagogues, government and industrial buildings.
 During May and June the Haganah was able to stabilize the security situation to the point where about 4,000 of the refugees were able to return to their homes.
 Others found housing privately, so that by July only 4,800 remained in public refugee camps; 3,200 of these were utterly destitute.
 By November, Jewish charities had placed even the destitute refugees in housing, and the refugee camps were closed.

+According to Tamir Goren, the number of Arab refugees is difficult to estimate.
+Unlike the Jewish refugees, for whom there is detailed data compiled and reported by support organizations, Arabs had no such organizations and "the Arabic press refrained from giving numbers, apparently for fear of demoralization."